 Today we are sharing a DIY thrifted rain boot upgrade~

 Hunter boots are all the rage….whether wearing them or for home décor.
-HOWEVER, at over $100 that’s a pretty spendy home décor item wouldn’t you say?
+However, at over $100 that’s a pretty spendy home décor item wouldn’t you say?

 Since they look so cute we were on a mission to salvage our own (Okay, really Salvage Sister was on this mission as The Mister really is okay without cute boots in the décor but he is always willing to help make the cute décor a reality if needed.)

 At the thrift store, we found some good quality black rubber boots.
-Now you could totally leave the as is, and put some flowers in there but Salvage Sister wanted……colorful…bold….fun!!!
+Now you could totally leave them as is, and put some flowers in there but Salvage Sister wanted……colorful…bold….fun!!!
 She wanted to paint them…..get a spray paint can for a couple of bucks and badabingbadaboom.
 The Mister said not so fast.
 Since they are runner you need a flexible paint that will bend.
 Mind blown!

 How to Paint Rubber Boots

 TOTAL COST $15 – if you use thrifted boots.